hiperiondev/RadioCAT_GUI/README.md

 ## Configuration Files

-Both sides generate TOML configuration files on first run with annotated defaults, and **self-correct** on every subsequent run: if a key is missing (e.g., after an upgrade adds a new option), it is added at its default value and the file is rewritten in place.
+Both sides **self-correct** their TOML configuration files on every run: if a key is missing (e.g. after an upgrade adds a new option), it is added at its default value and the file is rewritten in place.

 ### cat\_gui.toml — GUI Settings